FeherBalazs/cora/results/research_journal.md

   - this means it has the representational capacity for good features.
 Good enough for this classification.

 Ideas to test:
+ - validate if latents are extracted correctly for linear probing. when we do 200 batches, we are not averageing the latents right?
+ - can we do training like starting from 256 batches, then reduce to 128, 64, 32, 16, 8, 4, 2, 1? would it improve reconstruction and linear probing results?
+ - what is the effect of decreasing batch size?
  - experiment with regularisation, especially L1 and L2 on h
  - add dropout
  - lower weight updates to 0.0001
+ - experiment with converging up to a certain energy during inference, instead for a fixed number of steps
  - experiment with muzero like regularisation as planned. start small. commit first initial probing results.

 Current state: